wongjn/Tobi/README.md

     - `TAB` Key: Focus elements within the lightbox, not outside
   - When the lightbox opens, focus is set to the first focusable element in the lightbox
   - When the lightbox closes, focus returns to what was in focus before the lightbox opened
+- [x] Touch & Mouse drag support:
-  - Touch gestures: Drag/Swipe to navigate through items, close the lightbox with a vertical drag/swipe
+  - Drag/Swipe to navigate through items, close the lightbox with a vertical drag/swipe
+- [x] light-weight
+- [x] Responsive
+- [x] Iframe support
-- Support for images, iframes and inline HTML
+- [x] Inline HTML support

 ## Get Tobi